ma16/rpio/cc/Rpi/Pwm.md

 | | For USEF=1 & RPTL=0: if PWEN is enabled on an empty FIFO then STA remains cleared until a word is written to the FIFO (or RPTL is enabled).
 | | [defect] STA may remain set even if PWEN is cleared.
 This can be observed sometimes for operations that cause BERR=1.
 In order to clear STA, BERR needs to be cleared first, thereafter PWEN.
 144 | "RERR1 bit sets to high when a read when empty error occurs."
 | | There is no explanation under which circumstances this may happen.
-RERR1 is not set when reading from an empty FIFO.
-Reading the FIFO by application (CPU) simply returns "pwm0" regardless of the FIFO contents.
 145 | For EMPT1,FULL1: they are marked as RW (read-write)
 | | Since a write-operation has no effect, it should be RO (read-only).
 145 | EMPT1